kweimann/cruiser/README.md

   expeditions: [neverending]
 ```

 Don't be afraid to change the configuration whenever you want.
 Cruiser automatically adjusts to the current state of your account.
 Therefore it can be restarted at any time without causing any problems.
+Furthermore, you are free to login from the browser or mobile whenever you want - Cruiser won't mind.

 Don't forget to read the template configuration located in the [config.yaml](config.yaml) file.
 There you will find all possible settings.